 I’m sure you’ll have come across lots of different terms for styles of wedding photography during your research.
 Terms like ‘alternative’, ‘documentary’, or ‘storyteller’ have probably popped up a few times.
 If I had to describe my style, I’d tell you I was a documentary photographer, with a rich, cinematic editing style who favours candid photographs rather than posed ones.
-What these terms mean differs from person to person, so I find it more useful to describe how I approach a typical wedding day.
+What these terms mean differs from person to person, so I find it more useful to show you how I approach a typical wedding day.

 A Typical Wedding Day